AllenInstitute/ecephys_spike_sorting/README.md

 ### Install CatGT, TPrime, and C_Waves

-[CatGT](http://billkarsh.github.io/SpikeGLX/#catgt), [TPrime](http://billkarsh.github.io/SpikeGLX/#tprime), and [C_Waves](http://billkarsh.github.io/SpikeGLX/#post-processing-tools) are all available on the Spike GLX download page.
-To install, simply download the zipped folder and extract to a convenient location, see the instructions [here](http://billkarsh.github.io/SpikeGLX/#command-line-tool-installation).
-The paths to these executables must then be set in create_input_json.py.
+[CatGT](http://billkarsh.github.io/SpikeGLX/#catgt), [TPrime](http://billkarsh.github.io/SpikeGLX/#tprime), and [C_Waves](http://billkarsh.github.io/SpikeGLX/#post-processing-tools) are each available on the SpikeGLX download page.
+To install, simply download each zipped folder and extract to a convenient location, see the instructions [here](http://billkarsh.github.io/SpikeGLX/#command-line-tool-installation).
+The paths to these executables must then be set in **create_input_json.py**.

 ## Usage

 ### Edit parameters for your system and runs

 Parameters are set in two files.
-Values that are constant across runs—like paths to code, parameters for sorting, etc – are set in create_input_json.py.
+Values that are constant across runs—like paths to code, parameters for sorting, etc – are set in **create_input_json.py**.
 Parameters that need to be set per run (run names, which triggers and probes to process…) are set in script files.

-In the create_input_json.py file, be sure to set these paths for your system:
+In **create_input_json.py**, be sure to set these paths for your system:

 - ecephys_directory: parent directory that contains the modules directory